How to file an Oregon annual report

 Does Oregon grant extensions if I can't file on time?

 No. Oregon grants no filing extensions for annual reports.
-The due date is fixed to your anniversary, but the state provides a 45-day statutory period before administrative dissolution begins.
+The due date is fixed to your anniversary, but the state provides a 45-day statutory correction period after issuing written notice before administrative dissolution begins.

 A picture showing text How to file an Oregon annual report